 Tim was a self-employed financial advisor from 1976 to 2014.
 His other interests include curling, fishing, volunteer work and travel.
 A resident of Grand Bend since 1999, he was a member of the fundraising committee for the Beach Enhancement Project.
 Tim is currently Treasurer of Grand Bend Community Foundation.

-Chris has been the manager of TD Canada Trust in Grand Bend for the last 17 years.
+Chris has been the manager of TD Canada Trust in Grand Bend for more than two decades.
 Chris is an active volunteer in the Grand Bend community.
 As well as being a past Board member of the Grand Bend Community Foundation, Chris is also an active Rotarian, a former a board member of both the Grand Bend & Area Community Health Centre and the Grand Bend & District Soccer Association, and a member of multiple community committees.
-Chris lives in Grand Bend with her Husband Brian.
+Chris lives in Grand Bend with her husband Brian.

 Pat has been a professional writer, editor and communication consultant for more than 30 years.
 A Grand Bend resident since 2004, she has served in a variety of volunteer roles, including as Chair of the Grand Bend Community Foundation.
 She is a committed environmentalist, has trained as a Climate Reality presenter with the Al Gore organization, and continues to work with the Lakeshore Eco-Network.
 She was hired as GBCF’s Executive Director in April 2018.